DSB2004/Make-A-Mine/README.md

 # Make A Mine

-Make A Mine is a digital platform offering high-quality services such as marketing, SEO, and deployment with a proven track record of success.
+Make A Mine is a digital marketing platform offering high-quality services such as SEO, deployment etc with a proven track record of success.

 ## Tech Stack